CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 series: [vocaloid-entry-guide]
 series_weight: 2

+# you can copy any config from [params.page] to here to override global default

+lightgallery: true
 # outdatedArticleReminder: # uncomment to enable, default is false in config
   # enable: true
   # reminder: 180